Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Preliminaries

 satisfies $ \overline{\nabla^{-\bar \lambda^{-1}}}= \nabla^\lambda .\delta$ and is therefore the associated family of a self-duality solution with respect to the standard hermitian metric.

-\begin{remark} In this paper we construct real holomorphic sections via loop group methods, i.e, we write down a particular lift of a real section $s$ of the Deligne-Hitchin moduli space around $\lambda =0$ in terms of a potential $\eta$ (i.e., a $\lambda$-dependent connection 1-form).
-To obtain the actual harmonic map into the hyperbolic 3-space $\H^3$ (or the associated self-duality solution), we need thus to perform a global Birkhoff factorization and we require negativeness of the section.
-This needs further conditions, as examples for which the harmonic map into $\H^3$ becomes singular and intersects the boundary at infinity of $\H^3$ exists \cite{HH} as well as positive real sections with global Birkhoff factorization that give rise to harmonic maps into the de-Sitter 3-space \cite[Theorem 3.4]{BHR}.
+\begin{remark} In this paper we construct real holomorphic sections via loop group methods, i.e, we write down a particular lift of a real section $s$ of the Deligne-Hitchin moduli space around $\lambda =0$ in terms of a Fuchsian potential $\eta$ (i.e., a $\lambda$-dependent Fuchsian connection 1-form).
+To obtain the actual harmonic map into the hyperbolic 3-space $\H^3$ (or the associated self-duality solution), we need thus to first perform a global Birkhoff factorization and then show that the obtained section is negative.
+This needs further conditions, as examples for which the harmonic map into $\H^3$ becomes singular and intersects the boundary at infinity of $\H^3$ exists \cite{HH} as well as positive real sections with global Birkhoff factorization that give rise to harmonic maps into the de-Sitter 3-space \cite[Theorem 3.4]{BHR}. \end{remark}

-By starting at appropriate initial conditions, the constructed solutions lie in the same connected component as unitary connections, i.e., solutions to the self-duality equations with $\Psi = 0$ implying negativeness of the constructed solutions.
-The global factorization follows (after a positive gauge near the poles) from the fact that the set of loops factoring into positive and negative parts is an open dense subset of the whole loop group, containing the identity, see \cite[Chapter 8]{PS}.
-Therefore, for small weights, our approach gives an entirely complex analytic proof of existence of solutions of the self-duality equations.
-By using the real analytic dependence of the solutions on the weights by \cite{KiWi} and the completeness of the moduli space (Theorem \ref{connectedcomponent}), one can actually deduce that the global Birkhoff factorization exists for all $t$. \end{remark}